hraberg/deuce/README.md

 **2013-04-08**

 After a break I'm now revisting the command loop.
-You can press `lein run -Q`  to get into `*scratch*` and type away, most things won't work - you can tail `~/deuce.d/deuce.log` to see what's happening (or not).
+You can start Deuce with `lein run -Q`  to get into `*scratch*` and type away, most things won't work - you can tail `~/deuce.d/deuce.log` to see what's happening (or not).

 Keymaps more or less work, as does using `term/xterm` to setup `input-decode-map` whoch translates the escape keys into Emacs events, like this:

     (define-key map "\e[1;3C" [M-right]) ;; This is in turn mapped to right-word somewhere else.

 This requires us to bypass Lanterna's own input system, so we're only using Lanterna to get into private mode and draw things now.
-Doing `C-x C-c` will print "(No files need saving)" in the echo area, but doesn't actually exit for some exciting reason.
+Doing `C-x C-c` will print "(No files need saving)" in the echo area, but doesn't actually exit for some reason.

 **2013-03-23 Lanterna**